Bhagadatta

-Life in mythology
+Legend

-In the Battle of Kurukshetra, Bhagadatta fought on the side of the Kauravas.
-He had long history of enmity with the Pandavas side.
-His father was Narakasura who was killed in the hands of Shree Krishna.
-Arjuna's victorious visit in connection with the Rajasuya Yagya performed by Yudhishthira caused a feeling of jealousy in Bhagadatta's heart, and he fought against Arjuna.
-The courage and might Arjuna showed in the battle astonished Bhagadatta, who congratulated Arjuna on his courage and accepted the defeat that Arjuna had received.
-Again during Ashwamedha yagya, Arjuna fought against Vajradatta, his son.
+Bhagadatta was the son of Narakasura, the friend of Indra, and an ally of Jarasandha.
+He inherited the Vaishnavastra from Naraka, which protected him from being slain on the battlefield.
+He was also skilled at fighting from elephants.
+According to Krishna, Bhagadatta vanquished many Asuras and conquered the western region.
+In the Kurukshetra War, Bhagadatta fought on the side of the Kauravas.
+His father was Narakasura, who had been slain by Krishna.
+Despite having a grudge against Krishna, Bhagadatta was very fond of Arjuna due to Arjuna being son of Indra.
+Before Rajasuya Yaga, when Arjuna was unable to prevail over Bhagadatta even after fighting for 8 days, the latter understood the situation and accepted the defeat.
+Bhagadatta battled with Karna, when Karna was performing the world conquest for Duryodhana's Vaishnav Yagna.
+Despite being a mighty warrior, Bhagadatta got defeated by Karna and was forced to pay tribute to Duryodhana.
+During Yudhishthira's ashvamedha yajna, Arjuna fought against Vajradatta, Bhagadatta's son.

-Bhagadatta was arguably the oldest of all the warriors on the battlefield.
-He was all wrinkled, golden white long hair giving him the appearance of a lion.
-He had to tie a silk cloth over his forehead so that the skin flap of his eyebrows would stay in place and would not fall down to obstruct his vision.
-He rode on a huge elephant, Supratika.
-He was a good friend of Indra.
-During the war, he contributed 1 Akshauhini of the troops.
+During the war, he contributed one akshauhini of the troops.
+At this point he was so old that he tied his wrinkled eyelids with a silken handkerchief to cover his eyes in battle.

 During the first day of the battle, Bhagadatta had a duel with the king of Virata.

 On the fourth day of the Kurukshetra War, Bhima was raided by Bhagadatta's division.
-Bhagadatta caused Bhīmasena to faint in the field.
-The demon Ghatotkacha, who was the son of Bhima, became enraged and disappeared from the scene there and then.
-He reappeared in an instant, creating a terrifying illusion of a fierce form riding on the four trunks of Airavata created by the powers of his Maya.
-He created the other heavenly elephants, such as Anjana, Vamana and Mahapadma, following him on a wild procession ridden by demons.
+Bhagadatta caused Bhima to faint in the field.
+The rakshasa Ghatotkacha, who was the son of Bhima, became enraged and disappeared from the scene there and then.
+He reappeared in an instant, creating a terrifying illusion of a fierce form riding on thefour trunks of Airavata created by the powers of his maya.
+He created the other heavenly elephants, such as Anjana, Vamana, and Mahapadma, following him on a wild procession ridden by demons.
 Ghatotkacha then urged to fight with his own elephant, who wanted to kill Bhagadatta and his elephant.
 And those other elephants, excited by anger and each with four teeth, urged on by demons of great power, fell on Bhagadatta's elephant from all sides and afflicted him with their teeth.
 And Bhagadatta's elephant, thus in pain, cried loudly like Indra's thunder.
 And hearing those terrible and loud cries of that roaring elephant, Bhishma, the commander of the Kauravas, asked all the kings to retreat for the day.
-He was defeated in his fight with Ghaṭotkacha.
+He was defeated in his fight with Ghatotkacha.